If you prefer audiobooks, listen to the audio version created by Sam Gabriel below!

 ‘If you can tell me where the headquarters of the Order of the Phoenix is, I can tell you where I’m currently residing,’ Harry offered.

-‘Practicing for my NEWTs, mostly.
+‘Practising for my NEWTs, mostly.
 I asked Professor Dumbledore if I could take some of them early, since I’m quite far advanced in some subjects.’

 ‘I’ve never heard of anyone taking them more than a year early before.
 You must be really good if Dumbledore thinks you’re capable of it.’
-She gave him a one over with a critical eye.
+She gave him a once over with a critical eye.
 ‘Transfiguration’s one of them, isn’t it.’

 He nodded.
 ‘The face?’

 Tonks grinned.
 ‘Yep.
 I’m a metamorph, so I can do that naturally, but you’ve done a spectacular job for just normal transfiguration.
 Dumbledore didn’t think you’d be able to hide the scar.’

 ‘Well, I won’t tell him if you don’t,’ Harry quipped.